 Definitions in Federal Bankruptey Rules.
 Unless otherwise ordered by the courtCourt, the definitions of words and phrases in Federal Bankruptcy Rule 9001 and the definitions adopted by reference therein apply in these Local Bankruptcy Rules and orders entered by the court.
+Court.
 In addition, the following words and phrases used in these rulesRules have the meanings indicatedstated:

-(a) (a) "Bankruptcy Code" means Title 11 of the United States Code.

-(b) "District Court" means the United States District Court for the District of Maryland.

-(b) (c) "CM/ECF" and "ECF" meanmeans the Case Management/Electronic Case Filing system for the Court.

-(c) "Court" means the United States Bankruptcy Court for the District of Maryland.

-(d) (d) "Court Hearing Scheduler Program" means the program maintained by the Clerk that identifies dates for hearings and calculates related objection deadlines and that is available on the Court's website and CM/ECF filing screen.

-(e) "Days" means calendar days unless otherwise stated herein or otherwise provided in the Federal Bankruptcy Rules.

-(f) "District Court" means the United States District Court for the District of Maryland.

-(g) "Federal Bankruptcy Rules" means the Federal Rules of Bankruptcy Procedure.
+- (a) (a) "Bankruptcy Code" means Title 11 of the United States Code. - (b) "District Court" means the United States District Court for the District of Maryland. - (b) (c) "CM/ECF" and "ECF" meanmeans the Case Management/Electronic Case Filing system for the Court. - (c) "Court" means the United States Bankruptcy Court for the District of Maryland. - (d) "Court Hearing Scheduler Program" means the program maintained by the Clerk that identifies dates for hearings and calculates related objection deadlines and that is available on the Court's website and CM/ECF filing screen. - (e) "Days" means calendar days unless otherwise stated herein or otherwise provided in the Federal Bankruptcy Rules. - (f) "District Court" means the United States District Court for the District of Maryland. - (g) "Federal Bankruptcy Rules" means the Federal Rules of Bankruptcy Procedure. - (h) (e) "File" where the word "file" appears in these Local Bankruptey

-(h) (e) "File" -- where the word "file" appears in these Local Bankruptcy Rules, such filing is means to be madesubmit a pleading or other document electronically via
+Rules, such filing is means to be madesubmit a pleading or other document electronically via

-CM/ECF or with the appropriate divisional office of the Clerk of the United States Bankruptey Court for the District of MarylandCourt.
+CM/ECF or with the appropriate divisional office of the Clerk of the United States Bankruptey

+Court for the District of MarylandCourt.
-(i) (f)"Including" means including without limitation.

-(j) "Must" means "a duty to" and is mandatory in nature.

-(k) "Party in Interest" means a party having an interest in the bankruptcy case, including the debtor, the trustee, a creditors' committee, an equity security holders' committee, a creditor, an equity security holder, an indenture trustee, a party to a contract or lease with the debtor, a co-debtor, and a co-owner of property of the estate.

-(1) "Subchapter V" means subchapter V toof Chapter 11 of the Bankruptcy Code, 11 U.S.C. §§ 1181, et seq.
+- (i) (f) "Including" means including without limitation. - (j) "Must" means "a duty to" and is mandatory in nature. - (k) "Party in Interest" means a party having an interest in the bankruptcy case, including the debtor, the trustee, a creditors' committee, an equity security holders' committee, a creditor, an equity security holder, an indenture trustee, a party to a contract or lease with the debtor, a co-debtor, and a co-owner of property of the estate. - (1) "Subchapter V" means subchapter V toof Chapter 11 of the Bankruptcy Code, 11 U.S.C. §§ 1181, et seq.

-RULE 9004-1PAPERS - REQUIREMENTS OF FORM; ORDERS FOR PARTIESREPRESENTED BY AN ATTORNEY
+RULE 9004-1 PAPERS - REQUIREMENTS OF FORM; ORDERS FOR PARTIES REPRESENTED BY AN ATTORNEY